ehotinger/blog/content/blog/wsl.md

 slug: windows-subsystem-for-linux-installation
 ---

-A few common problems that I hit when installing WSL.
+Here are a few common problems that I hit when installing WSL.
 This is my personal mini guide to get it up and running in a few minutes.

 First, you can visit https://docs.microsoft.com/en-us/windows/wsl/install-win10#simplified-installation-for-windows-insiders to get a beta build and run the commands to install WSL.